 Where are the NPK Numbers on Fertilizer

-The NPK numbers for your spring, summer, and fall fertilizer are located directly on the front of the bag.
+The NPK numbers for your spring, summer, and fall fertilizer are on the front of the bag.
 If you purchase granular or liquid fertilizer, seeing the N-P-K ratio should be very clear.
 Homeowners that want a healthy lawn need to also keep in mind the type of turf they have when considering these numbers.

 Best Fertilizer Ratios to Use on Your Lawn